First-Time Home Buying 101: How to Buy a Home for the First Time, Step by Step

 Your real estate agent will guide you through any negotiations.

-Once your offer is accepted, a flurry of activity begins, leading up to your closing day—the day when your home purchase is complete and ownership of the home is transferred to you.
+Once your offer is accepted, a flurry of activity begins, leading up to your closing day when your home purchase is complete and ownership of the home is transferred to you.

 Get an appraisal